atulram/technicalPOCs/NodeReact/Concepts.md

     setVariable(15)

 If the new state is computed using the previous state, you can pass a function to setState.
-The function will receive the previous value, and return an updated value
+The function will receive the previous value, and return an updated value. [check this](https://legacy.reactjs.org/docs/hooks-reference.html#functional-updates)

     <button onClick={() => setCount(initialCount)}>Reset</button>